karthequian/ContainerWorkshop/README.md

 minikube start --driver=hyperkit
 ```

 This command sets up a Kubernetes dev environment for you via hyperkit (on mac).
-There are other drivers that can be used here as well like the docker, virtualbox or ssh.
+There are other drivers that can be used here as well like the docker, Virtualbox or ssh.

 The last statement in the output states that kubectl can talk to minikube.
 We can verify this by running the command `kubectl get nodes`